Buuchia/CCS_blog/posts/hw-w5.md

 <script type="module">

+   //grab the canvas element with the specified id in the document
-   //assign to immutable variable cnv the newly created canvas element object in the document interface const cnv = document.getElementById (`glitch_self_portrait`)
+   //assign it to the variable cnv const cnv = document.getElementById (`glitch_self_portrait`)

    //retrieves the width of the parent element of the canvas
-   // considering the entire width of its content
+   //considering the entire width of its content
-   // and assigns it to the width of the canvas.
+   //and assigns it to the width of the canvas.
-   //dynamically adjusts the width of the canvas to match the width of its parent element
+   //dynamically adjusts the width of the canvas
+   //to match the width of its parent element
    //ensuring that the canvas fills its container horizontally.
-   //useful for responsive designs where the canvas needs to adapt to different screen sizes or layouts. cnv.width = cnv.parentNode.scrollWidth
+   //useful for responsive designs where the canvas
+   //needs to adapt to different screen sizes or layouts. cnv.width = cnv.parentNode.scrollWidth

    //the canvas height maintains a 9:16 aspect ratio relative to the width of the canvas.